PROJECT SEARCH

 Watch our video to find out more from Project Search Co-ordinator Stacey Beard:

-Project SEARCH Final Graduation 2019
+Inside Project SEARCH

 The role of a job coach